 is above the limit for forward-facing car seats.
 Once the car's seat belt fits the

 of age and at least 4 feet 9 inches tall.
 All children younger than 13 should ride

 The booster seat

+shoulder belts fit correctly.
 This happens when their ears are level with the top

 of the back of the safety seat, and their shoulders are above the top strap slots.
-It also happens when they reach

 What are tether anchors?

-have top tether straps.
+with top tether straps.
 By attaching the top of the child safety seat to the vehicle,